Skip to main content

 While much of WFP's activities are focused on keeping people alive, we are also working with conflict and climate-affected communities to implement long-term solutions to reduce hunger.

-Funding levels for both humanitarian responses and resilience-building are failing to keep pace with rising needs.
+Funding for both humanitarian responses and resilience-building are failing to keep pace with rising needs.
 This means WFP can only provide half rations and must prioritize life-saving assistance for those closest to famine.

 What the World Food Programme is doing to respond to the South Sudan emergency